KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a filter or filter table attempts to access the body of an unbuffered message.

-    throw [System.ServiceModel.Dispatcher.FilterInvalidBodyAccessException]::New("a filter or filter table attempts to access the body of an unbuffered message.")
+    throw [System.ServiceModel.Dispatcher.FilterInvalidBodyAccessException]::New('a filter or filter table attempts to access the body of an unbuffered message.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Dispatcher.FilterInvalidBodyAccessException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Dispatcher.FilterInvalidBodyAccessException.aspx)